pm0kjp/R-at-CAR/chapter1.md

 ---
-title       : Quick Refresher on Tabular Data description : Tabular Data in R attachments :
+title       : Quick Refresher on Tabular Data description : Tabular Data -- What is it?
+How do we work with it?

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:852d4b84bb